Overview of the Federal Offset Program

 Detailed information on procedures for submittal to the Federal Offset System, including timeframes, technical information and record specifications.

-Important dates for collections processing for the 2013 processing year (PY).
+Important dates for the 2016 processing year (PY).